The PERFECT Chocolate Chip Cookie

 As soon as I woke up from my well deserved Sunday nap, I needed something sweet to shake that groggy feeling.
 My mom and I would read through cookbooks trying to find the perfect recipe to make.
 We usually wound up making a cake or bars of some sort because we both HATED to make cookies.
 They were always flat and crunchy.
 Even though the end results weren’t what we were expecting, the part my mom and I hated the most was scooping the cookie dough, putting them in the oven, and letting them cool.
-REPEAT, REPEAT, REPEAT.
+I think it was that repeatition that we disliked.
 They always took so long!

-Fast forward years later, I started dating this amazing guy.
+A few years later, I started dating this amazing guy.
 Turns out his all-time favorite treat was chocolate chip cookies.
 Unfortunately, I couldn’t make them.
 Here I am telling him I love to bake, and I can’t bake a measly chocolate chip cookie.
 Things got pretty serious with this guy, and we wound up married.
-After 4 years, many failed attempts, and several recipes of chocolate chip cookies, I finally tweaked one just right.
+After 4 years, many failed attempts, and several recipes of chocolate chip cookies, I finally tweaked one recipe just right.

-These cookies are PERFECT!
+This recipe produced the perfect chocolate chip cookie!
 They have the perfect crisp on the outside and are so deliciously gooey when they are eaten warm, and then firm up so nicely when cooled.
 I actually prefer them the next day if there are any left considering my husband gobbles them up by the dozen – no joke!
-No flatness and crunchiness here.
-And it turns out, a cookie scoop really makes the job go faster.
+There is no flatness or crunchiness here.

 - 1 cup of sugar